Mastroberardino

-Mastroberardino is an Italian winery located in Atripalda, in Provincia di Avellino, in the Campania region.
+Mastroberardino is an Italian winery located in Atripalda, in the province of Avellino, in the Campania region of Italy.
 Founded in 1878, the winery is known for its production of Taurasi DOCG as well as its ampelography work in identifying and preserving ancient grape varieties like Greco and Fiano.
 The work of the Mastroberardino family, particularly Antonio Mastroberardino, in this field is widely respected and Antonio is often called "The Grape Archaeologist".

 The winery is also behind the Villa dei Misteri project at Pompeii that is recreating the wines of the ancient Roman city by replanting vineyards that were destroyed by the eruption of Mount Vesuvius in AD 79 using the same ancient grape varieties, viticulture and winemaking techniques of that period.